Topics can also be suggested and then researched to fit your residents interests. Here are just some of the topics that are popular.

 Modern culture has bought into the lie that the good life is found in accumulating things—in possessing as much as possible.
 They believe that more is better and have inadvertently subscribed to the idea that happiness can be purchased at a department store.
 But they are wrong.
 Minimalism brings freedom from the all-consuming passion to possess.
 It steps off the treadmill of consumerism and dares to seek happiness elsewhere.
 It values relationships, experiences, and soul-care; and in doing so, it finds life.
 Also inspired by the new "Decluttering Queen" Marie Kondo, Minimalism, the art of simplicity, has make a big comeback!
 Art, Architecture, and Music has all been influenced by the idea that less is more.

-The Songs of America
+The Songs of America (Lecture and Music)

 A celebration of American history through the music that helped to shape a nation.